-When replacing a toilet flapper, begin by shutting off the flow of water to the toilet tank.
+To replace a toilet flapper, begin by shutting off the flow of water to the toilet tank.
 Then, flush the tank to empty it.
-Once the toilet tank is empty, remove the toilet tank lid and find the flapper—it is usually a colored rubber or plastic object at the bottom of the toilet tank.
+Once the toilet tank is empty, remove the toilet tank lid and find the flapper.
 Remove the old flapper by unhooking it from the posts on the toilet fill tube.
 Purchase a new flapper, making sure it matches the style of the old flapper.
-Install the new flapper by hooking it onto the fill tube posts.
+Install the new flapper by hooking it onto the fill tube posts and connecting the chain.
 Now, you can resume the flow of water to your toilet tank and use your toilet as usual.

 How Do You Know if Your Toilet Flapper is Leaking?